-A website redesign can be a wonderful boost to both your team’s morale and your bottom line.
+A website redesign can be a wonderful boost your morale and your bottom line.
 Or, it could be a total disaster.
 It all depends on how well you prepare for the project.

 Do you even need a redesign?